 - No recurring costs other than electricity

 - No after filter required (a coalescing type prefilter is recommended)

 - Lowest dewpoint available is +35°F but any lower and the air-to-air heat

 - Some dryers have shown a problem with refrigerant leakage

 Deliquescent / Absorption Drying

-The air then enters the desiccant bed of deliquescent materials, such as water-soluble salts or shotted urea.
+The air enters the desiccant bed of deliquescent materials, such as water-soluble salts or shotted urea.
 These hygroscopic chemicals condense water vapor as they deliquesce or dissolve the liquid.